kshala-ford/sdl_evolution/proposals/NNNN-screen-capabilities-redesign.md

 </enum>
 ```

 Apps requesting the screen capabilities can use `GetSystemCapability` and set the capability type to `SCREEN`.
-The response and `OnSystemCapability` need to be extended to hold screen capabilities.
+The system capability struct needs to be extended to hold screen capabilities.
+The following `ScreenCapability`struct reflects content of `DisplayCapabilities`, `ButtonCapabilities` and `SoftButtonCapabilities`.

 ```xml
 <struct name="ScreenCapability" since="5.x">